Core concepts of file-based routing in Expo Router

 The rules of Expo Router

-1. All screens/pages are files inside of app directory
+1. All screens/pages are files inside the src/app directory

-All navigation routes in your app are defined by the files and sub-directories inside the app directory.
-Every file inside the app directory has a default export that defines a distinct page in your app (except for the special _layout files).
+All navigation routes in your app are defined by the files and sub-directories inside the src/app directory.
+Every file inside the src/app directory has a default export that defines a distinct page in your app (except for the special _layout files).

-Accordingly, directories inside app define groups of related screens together as stacks, tabs, or in other arrangements.
+Accordingly, directories inside src/app define groups of related screens together.

 2. All pages have a URL

-All pages have a URL path that matches the file's location in the app directory, which can be used to navigate to that page in the address bar on the web, or as an app-specific deep link in a native mobile app.
-This is what is meant by Expo Router supporting "universal deep-linking".
+All pages have a URL path that matches the file's location in the src/app directory, which can be used to navigate to that page in the address bar on the web, or as an app-specific deep link in a native mobile app.
+This is what is meant by Expo Router supporting universal deep-linking.
 All pages in your app can be navigated to with a URL, regardless of the platform.

 3. First index.tsx is the initial route

 With Expo Router, you do not define an initial route or first screen in code.
 Rather, when you open your app, Expo Router will look for the first index.tsx file matching the / URL.
-This could be an app/index.tsx file, but it doesn't have to be.
-If the user should start by default in a deeper part of your navigation tree, you can use a route group (a directory where the name is surrounded in parenthesis), and that will not count as part of the URL.
-If you want your first screen to be a group of tabs, you might put all of the tab pages inside the app/(tabs) directory and define the default tab as index.tsx.
-With this arrangement, the / URL will take the user directly to app/(tabs)/index.tsx file.
+In the default template, this is src/app/index.tsx.
+If the app user should start by default in a deeper part of your navigation tree, you can use a route group (a directory where the name is surrounded in parentheses), and that will not count as part of the URL.
+If you want your first screen to be a group of tabs, you might put all of the tab pages inside the src/app/(tabs) directory and define the default tab as index.tsx.
+With this arrangement, the / URL will take the user directly to src/app/(tabs)/index.tsx file.

 4. Root _layout.tsx replaces App.jsx/tsx

-Every project should have a _layout.tsx file directly inside the app directory.
-This file is rendered before any other route in your app and is where you would put the initialization code that may have previously gone inside an App.jsx file, such as loading fonts or interacting with the splash screen.
+Every project should have a _layout.tsx file directly inside the src/app directory.
+This file is rendered before any other route in your app and is where you would put the initialization code that may have previously gone inside an App.jsx file, such as loading fonts, setting up theme providers, or interacting with the splash screen.
+For example, the default template wraps the app with a ThemeProvider for dark and light mode support and renders the AppTabs component from this file.

-5. Non-navigation components live outside of app directory
+6. Non-navigation components live outside the src/app directory

-In Expo Router, the app directory is exclusively for defining your app's routes.
-Other parts of your app, like components, hooks, utilities, and so on, should be placed in other top-level directories.
-If you put a non-route inside of the app directory, Expo Router will attempt to treat it like a route.
+In Expo Router, the src/app directory is exclusively for defining your app's routes.
+Other parts of your app, like components, hooks, utilities, and so on, should be placed in other directories such as src/components, src/hooks, and src/constants.
+If you put a non-route inside the src/app directory, Expo Router will attempt to treat it like a route.

 While this may sound quite a bit different from React Navigation, Expo Router is actually built on top of React Navigation.
 You can think of Expo Router as an Expo CLI optimization that translates your file structure into React Navigation components that you previously defined in your own code.